← Back to portfolio

 Performance

-Testing confirmed 100% message accuracy at distances up to 16 meters, with reliability dropping off beyond that.
-Angular tolerance was approximately 10°, providing reasonable margin for imprecise aiming.
-Total system power draw is approximately 1W during typical operation, calculated assuming 60% idle time, 30% IR transmission duty, and 10% motor duty.
-The NEMA 17 at 350mA per phase accounts for most of the consumption, but it only runs during repositioning.
+Total power draw is approximately 1W during typical operation, assuming 60% idle, 30% IR transmission, and 10% motor duty.
+The NEMA 17 at 350mA per phase accounts for most of the consumption but only runs during repositioning.

 Pmotor=9 V×0.35 A×2 phases×0.1=0.63 WPArduino=5 V×0.06 A×0.6=0.18 WPIR LED=5 V×0.12 A×0.3=0.18 WPtotal=0.63+0.18+0.181 W